wallarm/product-documentation/docs/latest/installation/cdn/cloudflare.md

 [ptrav-attack-docs]:                ../../attacks-vulns-list.md#path-traversal
-[attacks-in-ui-image]:              ../../images/admin-guides/test-attacks-quickstart-sqli-xss.png
+[attacks-in-ui-image]:              ../../images/admin-guides/test-attacks-quickstart.png
+[wallarm-hosted-connector-desc]:    ../connectors/overview.md#wallarm-edge-connectors
+[filtration-mode-docs]:             ../../admin-en/configure-wallarm-mode.md

-# Cloudflare
+# Wallarm Connector for Cloudflare

 [Cloudflare](https://www.cloudflare.com/) is a security and performance service which offers features designed to enhance the security, speed, and reliability of websites and internet applications, including CDN, WAF, DNS services and SSL/TLS encryption.
-This article provides instructions on configuring Wallarm and Cloudflare to route your entire domain or selected application's Cloudflare traffic to the Wallarm node for analysis and filtering.

-The solution involves deploying and configuring the Wallarm node externally and injecting custom code into Cloudflare's worker object.
-This enables traffic to be directed to the external Wallarm node for analysis and protection against potential threats.
-In the scenario, the Cloudflare itself serves as connector between your applications and Wallarm providing secure traffic analysis, risk mitigation, and overall security.
+Wallarm can act as a connector to secure APIs running on Cloudflare.

+The Wallarm filtering node is deployed externally and acts as a connector between Cloudflare and Wallarm.
+On the Cloudflare side, you only need to run an additional worker using the Wallarm-provided code to route traffic to the connector.

-<a name="cloudflare-modes"></a> The Cloudflare integration supports both [in-line](../inline/overview.md) and [out-of-band](../oob/overview.md) modes.
-Below diagrams show the traffic flow for both cases.
+<a name="cloudflare-modes"></a> The Cloudflare integration supports both [in-line](../inline/overview.md) and [out-of-band](../oob/overview.md) modes:

 === "In-line traffic flow"